 Ultrasound imaging provides physicians with valuable data that facilitates the accurate diagnosis of various health conditions.
-It may also be performed to monitor the status of existing conditions.
+We perform ultrasounds to also monitor the status of existing conditions as well.

 What Is Ultrasound?